-The shader vzTMGradientShader implements a three-pass shading algorithm to perform gradient shading of volume data.
-The algorithm uses two perfectly overlapping volumes to perform gradient shading.
-The volume texture defines the actual volume data, while the other gradient texture defines the gradient for volume.
-The RGB values of the gradient texture provide the (a, b, c) coefficients for the gradient at each texel in the original volume.
-It is the application's responsibility to compute the gradient texture and add it to the shape's appearance.
+The shader vzTMGradientShader is a cross-platform shader that implements volumetric shading based on the Phong illumination model.
+The actual implementation used by the shader is platform-dependent.
+The shader uses per-voxel gradient information in order to compute the contributions from diffuse and specular coefficients to the output color.
+This gradient information can be specified as a parameter to the shape's appearance.
+In this case, the parameter volume defines the actual volume data, while the parameter gradient defines the corresponding gradient values.
+The RGB values of gradient provide the (a, b, c) coefficients for the gradient at the corresponding voxel in volume.
+The application must compute the gradient texture and add it to the shape's appearance.